Karma-Finance/karma-scores/README.md

 - vestingTermSeconds: Vesting term value (in seconds)
 - fees: Array of fees tiers, in ten-thousandths (i.e. 33300 = 3.33%)
 - tierCeilings: Array of ceilings of principal bonded till next tier
-- initialize: please see [`initializeBond`](Karma-Bond/Contracts/Karma-CustomBond/docs/README.md#karmacustombondinitializebond) documenation about these values
+- initialize: please see [`initializeBond`](Karma-Bond/Contracts/Karma-CustomBond/docs/README.md#karmacustombondinitializebond) documentation about these values

 Once you've finished setting up these parameters, you can deploy the custom bond using the following command: